crysalead/chaos-orm/docs/models.md

 }
 ```

-The `with()` method allows to eager load relations to minimize the number of queries.
+The `embed()` method allows to eager load relations to minimize the number of queries.
 In the example above for example, only two queries are executed.

-Isn't `->with()` supposed to take care of all the joins automatically ?
-I followed this approach in [li3](http://li3.me/).
-If I was able to achieve something decent, it leads to a lot of problems to solve like table aliases, redundant data, column references disambiguation, raw references disambiguation.
-Chaos follows a more straightforward approach and performes multiple queries instead of trying to deal with a massive and inadapted `JOIN` result set.
-It's also the approch choosen by most popular ORM around.
+Note: in Chaos `->embed()` doesn't perform any `JOIN` ?
+I followed the `JOIN` approach in [li3](http://li3.me/) but if I was able to achieve something decent, this strategy generates to a lot of problems to solve like table aliases, redundant data, column references disambiguation, raw references disambiguation.
+That's why Chaos follows a more straightforward approach and performes multiple queries instead of trying to deal with a massive and inadapted `JOIN` result set.

-To deal with JOINs, the `->has()` method is available to RDBMS compatible `Query` instance.
+To deal with JOINs, the `->has()` method is available for RDBMS compatible `Query` instance.

 Example: